 Besides, who in the end can argue against Garbo's performance when she delivers that immortal line,

 in her luxurious Swedish accent.
 Here, she communicates this unbearable sense of being forever forlorn, to where nothing will ease her sadness.
 "I just want to be alone", she says, not caring about her career or life.
 In fairness, Garbo may appear exaggerated by today's standards, but her performance does move one on an emotional level, a woman who yearns to love and be loved but always finds loss rather than love at the end.

 There are also some technical aspects in Grand Hotel that add to the lavishness of the production.
-Chief among them is Cedric Gibbons' art direction, where the Art Deco design of the lobby echoes the luxury and decadence of Weimar-era Berlin (and which again, makes a lack of a Best Art Direction nomination all the more puzzling).
-Adrian's costumes from the Baron's simple cat-burglar frock to Grusinskaya's elaborate ballet costume should also have received some recognition, as well as William Drake's adaption of his play (based on Vicki Baum's novel Menschen im Hotel), which contained witty dialogue (as well as Garbo's call to be alone).
+Chief among them is Cedric Gibbons' art direction, where the Art Deco design of the lobby echoes the luxury and decadence of Weimar-era Berlin.
+Adrian's costumes from the Baron's simple cat-burglar frock to Grusinskaya's elaborate ballet costume should also have received some recognition, as well as William Drake's adaption of his play based on Vicki Baum's novel Menschen im Hotel.

 As for Garbo's request, it cannot be granted.
 As long as her image is up on the screen, she'll never be alone.